Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 Possible Reprints

-I think it’s safe to assume that somewhere around 60 cards in the deck will be reprints – Keeping in mind that any new cards from the main set will also technically be a reprint.
+I think it’s safe to assume that around 60 cards in the deck will be reprints – Keeping in mind that any new cards from the main set will also technically be reprints.
 So, we’ve around 60 cards to make up around $100 worth of value.
 Everything I’ve mentioned so far would be somewhere in the neighborhood of $45.
 Here are my guesses for what the pricier reprints will be.

 Cards You Should Pick Up Before Eldrazi Unbound Releases